tariqdaouda/pyGeno/README.rst

 ------------------

 Internally pyGeno uses a binary representation for nucleotides and amino acids to deal with polymorphisms.
-For example,both "AGC" and "ATG" will match the following sequence "...AT/GCCG...".
+For example, both "AGC" and "ATG" will match the following sequence "...AT/GCCG...".

 .. code:: python

-	#returns the position of the first occurence
+	#returns the position of the first occurrence
 	transcript.find("AT/GCCG")
-	#returns the positions of all occurences
+	#returns the positions of all occurrences
 	transcript.findAll("AT/GCCG")

 	#similarly, you can also do